idealparable/BibleQ/ExodLogistics.md

 - On water (using "\|" to delimit quotes):

-[|In terms of providing water, we see of course the miraculous provision of springs at least twice in the accounts; one may justly argue, given that the Pentateuchal narratives have been clearly designed for the purpose of oral communication, that these incidents are representative of what happened during the whole trip.<br><br>
+<blockquote>|In terms of providing water, we see of course the miraculous provision of springs at least twice in the accounts; one may justly argue, given that the Pentateuchal narratives have been clearly designed for the purpose of oral communication, that these incidents are representative of what happened during the whole trip.<br><br>

-Certainly it is misguided for critics to argue using estimates of how many gallons of water, or how many trainloads of food or firewood, would be needed to support the Israelites and then remark that such provision would have been impossible in a desert setting (especially if, as some theorists suppose, the Exodus took place in a fertile part of Arabia, not the Sinai peninsula).|]
+Certainly it is misguided for critics to argue using estimates of how many gallons of water, or how many trainloads of food or firewood, would be needed to support the Israelites and then remark that such provision would have been impossible in a desert setting (especially if, as some theorists suppose, the Exodus took place in a fertile part of Arabia, not the Sinai peninsula).|</blockquote>

   (PattOEv does argue that Mt.
 Sinai isn't on the Sinai peninsula, and right now as far as I know that's best-supported, though I find it more ambiguous which part was considered "Egypt" but obviously they would have had to cross the peninsula either way on that point.
 How fertile the area around Mt.
 Lawz is I don't know.
 IIRC didn't look very.)

-[|Even without miraculous provision, we may add, how do they think other ancient nations survived?
+<blockquote>|Even without miraculous provision, we may add, how do they think other ancient nations survived?
 Were they all primitives that could not work out systems to provide for their needs?
-(The Scythians survived just fine without firewood; they used their own herd animals for such purposes -- the bones made for firewood, and the carcasses made do as a stirring pot.)|]
+(The Scythians survived just fine without firewood; they used their own herd animals for such purposes -- the bones made for firewood, and the carcasses made do as a stirring pot.)|</blockquote>

 - On communication and sanitation:

-[|Similarly, one might object to the practical, everyday operation of such a community and problems such as communication and sanitation, but this is an argument that can be defeated analogically:<br><br>
+<blockquote>|Similarly, one might object to the practical, everyday operation of such a community and problems such as communication and sanitation, but this is an argument that can be defeated analogically:<br><br>

 The Long Marchers resorted to clever practicality to solve such problems.
 For example, items like needles and chopsticks were carried stuck under the peaks of hats or inside puttees; children as young as 11 or 12 were used as orderlies, buglers, mess-workers, water carriers, nurses, or messengers.<br><br>

 A community that bands togeter against hardship is likely to do what it needs to survive.
-(We'll press with some practical examples from the Scythians in the next section.)|]
+(We'll press with some practical examples from the Scythians in the next section.)|</blockquote>

 - On tabernacle visitation:

-[|Critics refer to verses like Lev.
+<blockquote>|Critics refer to verses like Lev.
 8:3-4 and Deut.
 1:1 which refer to the nation of Israel being gathered to the door of the tabernacle, or Moses speaking to "all Israel" and ask how such a massive group could be gathered to such a small place, or how Moses could speak to so many people at once and be heard.<br><br>

 An objection like this simply failing to understand the legal view of what constituted "all" of a nation.
 In our article on baptism (Link below) we introduced the reader to the notion of the Semitic Totality Concept, whereby men were viewed as a totality of spirit and material; we alluded also to the fact that this concept included the idea that one part of a person who is a member of a group "sums up, comprehends and represents" all that a group is.<br><br>

 Therefore, in verses like the ones referred to above, all that needs be implied is that representatives (such as tribal chieftains, or representatives from each family group) be present.
 Those present may have actually numbered from 12 to 12,000, neither of which extremes poses a problem.<br><br>

-Our closest modern analogue to this kind of thought is when an official like the President gets on television and "speaks to the nation" -- it doesn't matter in such cases that some people are instead watching Hee Haw; the President is "speaking" to them whether they are listening or not.|]
+Our closest modern analogue to this kind of thought is when an official like the President gets on television and "speaks to the nation" -- it doesn't matter in such cases that some people are instead watching Hee Haw; the President is "speaking" to them whether they are listening or not.|</blockquote>

 - On the complaining about the need for food:

-[|As an aside, it may be asked why meat was asked for when there were so many flocks and herds.
-The answer: in the ANE flock animals were far more valuable for their products like wool and milk than for meat.|]
+<blockquote>|As an aside, it may be asked why meat was asked for when there were so many flocks and herds.
+The answer: in the ANE flock animals were far more valuable for their products like wool and milk than for meat.|</blockquote>

 - At one point he clarifies 600,000 is the number of men.